josephdviviano/epitome/README.md

 *Current under active development at the TIGRLab (CAMH), and is regularly updated with modules to meet the demands of this site.*

-**The majority of the ninet features are as of yet undocumented save their docstrings, for the brave.**

 **Shortcuts:**

 + [Setup](#setup)